Created by Anthony Wilson

 Urbane, suave, cocky, Banacek has a taste for the fine things in life, and an affinity for Polish proverbs.
 He lives in the ritzy Beacon Hill area, and is chauffered around town in a 1942 Packard 180 limo by his driver, Jay.
 Among his close friends is Felix Mulholland, owner of Mulholland’s Rare Books & Prints, who often ends up doing research for Banacek.
 In the second season, Carlie Kirkland (Christine Belford), an insurance agent, was added for love interest.
 But, in her own way, Carlie was as infuriating as Banacek, always a bit too ditzy to be believed, though their rivalry definitely heated up the relationship.

-All in all, a real treat, and certainly my favourite of NBC’s Wednesday Mystery Movies lineup, although-the nudge-nudge wink-wink dialogue between Banacek and the numerous gorgeous, often scantily-clad women he’s constantly fending off now comes off as quite dated.
+All in all, a real treat, and certainly my favourite series in The NBC Mystery Movie lineup, although-the nudge-nudge wink-wink dialogue between Banacek and the numerous gorgeous, often scantily-clad women he’s constantly fending off now comes off as quite dated.

 By the way, Banacek wasn’t the first — or the last — P.I. drama Peppard would be involved in.
 He previously starred in the quirky 1968 film P.J. as a gumshoe and his last credited performance was as gumshoe Max Morgan in a 1994 Matlock episode entitled “The P.I.”(1994).